joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/10/briefing/jury-duty-mental-health-trauma.html

 **Far-Right Israeli Minister Calls for Quicker Military Moves in Gaza**\
-`Bezalel Smotrich, the hard-line finance minister, said that Israel needed to move more decisively and quickly to defeat Hamas.`\
+`Bezalel Smotrich, the hard-line finance minister, called a plan to gradually expand operations in Gaza “foolish,” saying that Israel should move more decisively and quickly to defeat Hamas.`\
 https://nytimes.com/2025/08/10/world/middleeast/smotrich-israel-gaza-takeover-netanyahu.html

 **Bournemouth reach agreement to sign Lille centre-back Diakite**\